Anne Sjerp Troelstra

 Anne Sjerp Troelstra (10 August 1939 – 7 March 2019) was a professor of pure mathematics and foundations of mathematics at the Institute for Logic, Language and Computation (ILLC) of the University of Amsterdam.

 He was a constructivist logician, who was influential in the development of intuitionistic logic With Georg Kreisel, he was a developer of the theory of choice sequences.
 He wrote one of the first texts on linear logic, and, with Helmut Schwichtenberg, he co-wrote an important book on proof theory.

 He became a member of the Royal Netherlands Academy of Arts and Sciences in 1976.
 Troelstra died on 7 March 2019.

+After his retirement in 2000, Troelstra began a prolific career as the author of books on natural history travel, including the Bibliography of Natural History Travel Narratives, published with Brill in 2017.
+There are many others in Dutch, including Tijgers op de Ararat.
+Natuurhistorische reisverhalen 1700-1950 (Tigers on the Ararat.
+Natural History Travel Narratives 1700-1950), Van Spitsbergen naar Suriname (From Spitsbergen to Surinam).